inclusive-web-hub/harmony-beauty-server/README.md

 │   ├── models.py     # Module contains different data models for ODM to interact with database.
 │   ├── router.py     # Module contains different routes for this api.
 │   └── schemas.py    # Module contains different schemas for this api for validation purposes.
-├── matches       # Package contains different config files for the `matches` app.
-│   ├── crud.py       # Module contains different CRUD operations performed on the database.
-│   ├── models.py     # Module contains different models for ODMs to inteact with database.
-│   ├── router.py     # Module contains different routes for this api.
-│   └── schemas.py    # Module contains different schemas for this api for validation purposes.
-├── messages      # Package contains different config files for the `messages` app.
+├── cart       # Package contains different config files for the `cart` app.
 │   ├── crud.py       # Module contains different CRUD operations performed on the database.
 │   ├── models.py     # Module contains different models for ODMs to inteact with database.
 │   ├── router.py     # Module contains different routes for this api.